PasinDeveloper/PasinDeveloper/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently interning as a full-stack developer.
+- 🔭 I’m currently working as a full-stack developer.
 - 🌱 I’m currently learning typescript, VueJs, Headless CMS
 - 👯 I’m looking to collaborate on Frontend development projects